 Guest Post By Leslie Smith

-If you’re planning a trip to Orlando and want to see some unusual sights, here are five must-go places.
+If you’re planning a trip to Florida to visit Orlando and want to see some unusual sights, here are five must-go places.

 1. Half Buried Giant Woman

 One of the last things you might expect to see when taking a trip around the beautiful Lake Eola in Orlando is the sight of a huge cement lady half buried beneath the ground, but sure enough, she’s there.
 Set back from the main walkway near the bandshell, there is a very large and mysterious statue which comes out from the grass, and the facial expression and body positioning leave more questions than answers as to who she is and why she is there.

 Orlando is renowned for being the home of many spectacular theme park rides and interactive experiences, and the WonderWorks Upside Down Building fits in well with Orlando’s over-the-top personality.
 The giant building is an architectural triumph, as it looks like the colossal building has been ripped up by a tornado and thrown to the ground on its roof.
 The inside of the building is just as innovative and exciting, with tons of interactive experiences and a fantastic laser tag arena.
 This attraction is especially fun if you’re visiting with kids.

 3. Suburban Replica Of Graceland

 Orlando is not the first place Elvis fanatics might think to visit, but thanks to the efforts of one super fan, there is actually a life-size replica of Graceland at the end of a cul-de-sac near Crooked Lake.
 Many people visit this impressive Graceland replica to catch a glimpse of the building and to take some fun photographs from outside the main gates.